coling01/coling01.github.io/tips.md

 M4) When ahead, swap pieces to simplify the board and increase your advantage

-M5) If cannot think what to do, attack an enemy piece with
+M5) If cannot think what to do, attack an enemy piece with a minor piece or even a pawn

 M6) Remember Forks, Pins, Skewers, Revealed Attacks